Homs Syria Travel Guide

 Knowing about cultural hints greatly assists safe and respectful conduct during any visit to Homs.
 Observe local residents for appropriate behavior cues.

-The economic impact of guests to Homs, while limited, should prioritize direct support for local livelihoods.
+The economic impact of visitors to Homs, while limited, should prioritize direct support for local livelihoods.

-Fair trade and ethical shopping options cannot be found in a formal sense.
-Any purchases should originate directly from local vendors, if safe and practical.
+Fair trade and ethical shopping options are not available in a formal sense.
+Any purchases should originate directly from vendors in the area, if safe and practical.

 Be aware of black market operations plus of mankinditarian aid scams.
 Do not engage in any illegal activities.
 Do not encourage begging, as it can foster unintended problems.